Chalarangelo/30-seconds-of-code/snippets/binomial_coefficient.md

 tags: math,beginner
 ---

-Returns the number of ways to choose `k` items from `n` items without repetition and without order.
+Calculates the number of ways to choose `k` items from `n` items without repetition and without order.

 - Use `math.comb()` to calculate the binomial coefficient.